-As of January 31, 2019, we had gross U.S. federal and tax-effected state net operating loss carryforwards, or NOLs, of\$290.4 million and \$11.0 million, respectively, due to prior period losses.
+As of January 31, 2020, we had significant U.S. federal and state net operating loss carryforwards, or NOLs, due to prior period losses.
 In general, under Section 382 of the Internal Revenue Code of 1986, as amended, or the Code, a corporation that undergoes an ownership change, which is generally defined as a greater than 50-percentage-point cumulative change by value in the equity ownership of certain stockholders over a rolling three-year period, is subject to limitations on its ability to utilize its pre-change NOLs to offset post-change taxable income.
 Our existing NOLs may be subject to limitations arising from previous ownership changes, and if we undergo an ownership change our ability to utilize NOLs could be further limited by Section 382 of the Code and similar state provisions.
 Future changes in our stock ownership, some of which may be outside of our control, could result in an ownership change under Section 382 of the Code.
 Furthermore, our ability to utilize NOLs of companies that we may acquire in the future may be subject to limitations.
 There is also a risk that due to regulatory changes, such as suspensions on the use of NOLs, or other unforeseen reasons, our existing NOLs could expire, decrease in value or otherwise be unavailable to offset future income tax liabilities.